llecaroz/JOCheckboxTreeTable/README.md

 New features
 ============
+- For resolving Sun-IP License, removed links to AbstractTreeTableModel&TreeTableModel, now inheriting from org.swinglabs.swingx
-- The TreeTableModel methods now receives some TreeNodeObject as parameters and the get.
+- The ExtendedTreeTableModel methods now receives some TreeNodeObject as parameters and the get.
 As Consequence, a node implementing the TreeNodeObject can:
 	- render its own cell in the tree (custom icon for example)
 	- be considered as normal cell instead of of a checkbox
-- The TreeTableModel.getTooltipAt() method allows to return a tooltip for each cell
+- The ExtendedTreeTableModel.getTooltipAt() method allows to return a tooltip for each cell
 - PropagatePreservingCheckDependenciesTreeCheckingMode new checking mode allowing to propagate checking and un-checking requests based on nodes dependencies (a DependenciesModel model must be implemented)

 Using this project